 If you hired a bankruptcy attorney, your lawyer will:

 In Florida, if the Trustee determines that there are assets to liquidate, the Trustee may file a Notice of Assets and Notice of Deadline to File Claims to allow creditors to file claims with the Court for distribution.
-Unless an extension is sought and granted, Creditors will have 90 days in which to file a claim from the date of the Notice.
+Unless an extension is sought and granted, Creditors will have 90 days to file a claim from the date of the Notice.

-If everything goes well and you have filed a Certificate of Completion of Financial Management Course, the Court will file an Order of Discharge and your bankruptcy case will be closed.
+If everything goes well and you have filed a Certificate of Completion of Financial Management Course, the Court will file an Order of Discharge, and your bankruptcy case will be closed.

 Florida Bankruptcy Checklist: